 The same settings apply to every page of every PDF in the batch.
 For different settings on a cover sheet versus the rest of the set, process them as two separate runs.

-Typical settings for a discreet central stamp: opacity 0.15, scale 40%, rotation −30°.
-Click Apply logo to process the batch and download the ZIP.
+Settings panel with typical values for a discreet central stamp: opacity 0.15, scale 40%, rotation −30°.

 For the cleanest result, use a PNG with a transparent background — a white-background logo will appear as a white rectangle on the drawing.
 If you only have a JPG, increase the rotation slightly so the rectangle shape is less noticeable at low opacity.
 The grayscale conversion uses luminance weighting, so logos with strong contrast in their original colors will remain legible after conversion.